andres-lowrie/lang/docs/content/docs/control-flow/_index.md

   stdout "Will see these"
 ```

-You can add as many "conditions" as you like
+You can add as many "conditions" as you like and group them using parenthesis

 ```
 a = 1